1. Introduction

 3.1 Automated Exploitation

-The automated script will look for vulnerable endpoints according to the base URL provided, (Example: node_modules/angular-base64-upload/...) and if the vulnerable demo folder is found it will proceed with exploitation.
-It will take the listener IP address and port to update the PHP-reverse-shell that will be downloaded from @pentestmonkey Then it will send the PHP file to the server.php After that it will send a request to the uploaded php-reverse-shell and you'll get the reverse shell on the target
+The script also have an option to provide a --rev flag when executing it.
+This will attempt to upload a php reverse shell to the target server.
+It will take the listener IP address and port to update the PHP-reverse-shell that will be downloaded from @pentestmonkey Then it will send the PHP file to the server.php After that it will send a request to the uploaded php-reverse-shell and you'll get the reverse shell on the target.
+(Please note that the PoC exploit script and the security issue fix and verification scripts may be subject to updates with varying functionalities.
+You can refer to the README file in the GitHub repository for more information.)

 Github PoC Exploit for Automated Exploitation: